IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 |Actor                |Definition
 |-----                |----------
-|Authorization Client |A client that retrive access tokens and presents them as part of transactions.
+|Authorization Client |A client that retrieve access tokens and presents them as part of transactions.
-|Authorization Server |A server that provides access tokens to requesting clients.
+|Authorization Server |A server that issues access tokens to requesting clients.
 |Resource Server      |A server that provides services that need authorization.